twitter/innovators-patent-agreement/innovators-patent-agreement.md

 6. Sale or other transfer of license, Patents or other rights related to Subject Matter shall be subject to this Agreement.

+7. Breach of Paragraph 2

+    In the event that Company seeks to use Subject Matter, or Patents related to Subject Matter contrary to the provision of Paragraph 2:

+        (a) all rights to Subject Matter and their related Patents shall revert ownership to the original Inventors

+        (b) License to use Subject Matter by Company or Assignee shall terminate

 _____________________________ Inventor